IBMDeveloperUK/BSOK-openshift-pipelines/README.md

 You need an OpenShift 4 cluster in order to complete this tutorial.
 If you don't have an existing cluster, go to [Openlabs](https://developer.ibm.com/openlabs/openshift) and register for free in order to get an OpenShift cluster up and running - select `Lab 6: Bring Your Own Application`.

 You will also use the Tekton CLI (`tkn`) through out this tutorial.
-Download the Tekton CLI by following [instructions](https://github.com/tektoncd/cli#installing-tkn) available on the CLI GitHub repository.
+The Openlabs environment command shell already has `tkn` installed.
+If you need Tekton elsewhere, download the Tekton CLI by following [instructions](https://github.com/tektoncd/cli#installing-tkn) available on the CLI GitHub repository.

 ## Concepts